Brian Anderson Player Props: Brewers vs. Reds

-The Milwaukee Brewers and Brian Anderson, who went 0-for-5 last time out, battle Graham Ashcraft and the Cincinnati Reds at Great American Ball Park, Saturday at 4:10 PM ET.
+Brian Anderson, with a slugging percentage of .343 in his past 10 games -- including one home run -- will be in action for the Milwaukee Brewers against the Cincinnati Reds, with Ben Lively on the mound, June 4 at 1:40 PM ET.

-He had a hitless performance in his last game (0-for-5) against the Reds.
+In his previous game he had a one-hit performance (1-for-4) against the Reds.

 Brian Anderson Game Info & Props vs. the Reds